Introducing mle-monitor: A Lightweight Experiment & Resource Monitoring Tool πΊ

 Syncing your Protocol DB with a GCS Bucket

 If you would like to keep a remote copy of your protocol, you can also automatically sync your protocol database with a Google Cloud Storage (GCS) bucket.
 This is especially useful when running experiments on multiple resource and will require you to have created a GCP project and a GCS bucket.
-Furthermore you will have to provide you .json
+Furthermore you will have to provide you .json authentication key path.
+If you donβt have one yet, have a look here.
+Alternatively, just make sure that the environment variable GOOGLE_APPLICATION_CREDENTIALS is set to the right path.

 # Sync your protocol with a GCS bucket